ansible-content-lab/azure.savings_optimization/README.md

-# Ansible Collection - lab.azure_savings
+# Ansible Collection - azure_savings

-This repository hosts the `lab.azure_savings` Ansible Collection.
+This repository hosts the `azure_savings` Ansible Collection.

 The collection includes a variety of Ansible roles and playbook to help automate the savings on Azure Resources